 Homeowners should have a credit score above 700.
 Sometimes, you’ll need at least a 720 or 740 credit score.
 You may need a 780 or higher credit score to obtain the best California Jumbo mortgage terms.
 Your credit score might directly impact the amount of money you can borrow (see below).

-You should have at least two if not three, active tradelines with at least a two-year history of paying your debts on time.
-Also, your credit history should also be clear, which means no foreclosures, judgments, and/or bankruptcies in the last five years.
+You should have at least two, if not three, active tradelines and a two-year history of paying your debts on time.
+Your credit history should also be clear, which means no foreclosures, judgments, and/or bankruptcies in the last five years.

 The loan-to-value (LTV) ratio is the amount of money you borrow compared to the value of the house you buy, expressed as a percentage.
 For example, if you purchase a $1,500,000 house and borrow $1,000,000, your LTV is 66.67%.

-Loan-to-value requirements are dependent on your credit score.
-Under the best circumstances, your maximum LTV ratio is 90% (provided you can get pre-approved for HELOC or HELOAN – more on this below).
+Loan-to-value requirements depend on your credit score.
+Under the best circumstances, your maximum LTV ratio is 90% (provided you can get pre-approved for a HELOC or HELOAN – more on this below).

 This is one of the most significant differences between California Jumbo mortgages and other types of home loans like conforming, FHA, and VA home loans – asset reserve requirements.
 For most other types of home loans, you don’t usually need asset reserves; however, for most Jumbo mortgages, you do.
 What are asset reserves?

 Asset reserves are liquid cash you have saved in an account to cover your total mortgage payment (including property taxes and insurance).
 Acceptable sources for asset reserves include your checking and savings account.
 Additional accounts might consist of retirement and investment accounts.

 You’ll need at least three months of asset reserves, but you should prepare for the underwriter to require at least six months of asset reserves.
 When you send in your asset reserve documentation, make sure you send in the entire statement, even if there is a blank page (this is an underwriting requirement).